 Andrew Schuck Shoc Shuck was born in Wurttemberg, Germany, (the Rhine area).
+To date, no documentation has been found for his parentage.
 He married Margaret in New Jersey about 1754, no marriage bond has been found.
 His migration from Germany is also a source of mystery.
-He was living in New Jersey definitely by 1759 and then moved to Pennsylvania then Lincoln County, Virginia which was later part of Mercer County, Kentucky and eventually the Schuck family shows up in Selby County, KY.
+He was living in New Jersey definitely by 1759 and then moved to Pennsylvania then Lincoln County, Virginia which was later part of Mercer County, Kentucky and eventually the Schuck/Shuck family shows up in Shelby County, KY.

 In 1783 in the records of Pack Horse Ford, Frederick Co., Virginia, "Andrew Shoc" and "Mattis Shoc" signed the petition for the Low Dutch Company as a "intend frind" meaning they both intended to settle in Kentucky.